GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/functors_8hpp.md

       /// List of allowed models
       std::set<str> allowedModels;

+      /// List of conditional models
+      std::set<str> conditionalModels;

       /// List of allowed model group combinations std::set<std::set<str> > allowedGroupCombos;

       /// Map from model group names to group contents std::map<str, std::set<str> > modelGroups;

+      /// The set of observables that this functor matches. std::set<const DRes::Observable*> matched_observables;

+      /// Set of module rules against which this functor has been tested and found to match. std::set<const DRes::ModuleRule*> matched_module_rules;

+      /// Set of backend rules against which this functor has been tested and found to match. std::set<const DRes::BackendRule*> matched_backend_rules;

       /// Attempt to retrieve a dependency or model parameter that has not been resolved static void failBigTime(str method);